 - Computer-generated art

-A TYPED copy of the Student Information and Release Form, signed by the teacher, a parent or guardian, and the student, must be securely attached to the back of the artwork to certify the originality of the piece.
-Please retain a copy for your records.
+Students should submit a TYPED copy of the 2018 Student Release Form, signed by the teacher, a parent or guardian, and the student must be securely attached to the back of the artwork to certify the originality of the piece.
+Students are asked to retain a copy for their records.